raspberrypilearning/burping-jelly-baby/README.md

     wget http://goo.gl/MOXGX3 -O la.mp3 --no-check-certificate
     ```

-3. Now test that you can play the sound file using mplayer by typing:
+3. Now test that you can play the sound file using `omxplayer` by typing:

     ```
     omxplayer la.mp3